 - Getting relevant Twitterers to follow you – We hunt you down several hundreds of followers a week, targeting users by location, number of followers, number of updates, bio keywords and tweet keywords.

-- Google+ and LinkedIn management
+- Google+ and LinkedIn management – With daily updates

 - Contest creation/management as needed.
 We're big fans of contests, because they can draw all kinds of people to the site who would've never found it otherwise.
 Plus, they're great for website traffic.